mnyandumosikili/mnyandumosikili/README.md

 📚 I’m still learning, with a clear goal of stepping into a junior Cloud Engineering role by the end of 2026 🌱 Consistency is the main focus.

-✨ Fun fact: The project is me.
-Let’s see how it goes by the end of the year 😄